A Framework for Uplink ISAC Receiver Designs: Performance Analysis and Algorithm Development: Introduction

 \section{Introduction}

-Low-altitude economy (LAE) is anticipated to facilitate a variety of applications in transportation, environmental monitoring, agriculture, and entertainment, generating significant economic and social value.
-Integrated sensing and communications (ISAC)\cite{10418473,9171304}, a key technology for sixth-generation (6G) wireless networks, has emerged as an effective solution to support LAE\cite{156489, 156489566}.
-The continuous development of ISAC enables base stations (BSs) to communicate with designated UAVs while simultaneously sensing the location and velocity of other aerial targets, thereby establishing dual-functional capabilities for heterogeneous service demands.
-This dual-functional integration demonstrates particular advantages in enhancing operational efficiency and safety assurance for latency-sensitive applications such as real-time logistics tracking and aerial surveillance systems.
+Low-altitude economy (LAE) is expected to support a variety of applications in transportation, environmental monitoring, agriculture, and entertainment, thereby generating significant economic and social value.
+ISAC \cite{10418473,9171304}, a key technology for sixth-generation (6G) wireless networks, has emerged as an effective solution for supporting LAE \cite{156489, 156489566}.
+The continuous development of ISAC enables base stations (BSs) to communicate with designated unmanned aerial vehicles (UAVs) while simultaneously sensing the location and velocity of other aerial targets, thereby establishing dual-functional capabilities for heterogeneous service demands.
+This dual-functional integration offers particular advantages in enhancing operational efficiency and safety assurance for latency-sensitive applications such as real-time logistics tracking and aerial surveillance systems.

-In contrast to traditional terrestrial networks that primarily emphasize downlink services, UAVs require sustained uplink transmission for multi-modal sensing data, such as video streams, and environmental sampling data, leading to higher uplink data rate demands.
-The coexistence of these uplink-dominated communication services with the continuous sensing requirements for targets presents substantial challenges for future ISAC networks.
-Although these sensing and communication (S\&C) services can be supported by using different subcarrier or time resource blocks, this leads to low resource utilization.
-To better exploit spectrum resources for enhanced S\&C performance, particularly for continuous sensing, the uplink ISAC receiver is expected to detect uplink communication signal and simultaneously estimate target-related parameters from the echoes.
-However, these concurrent S\&C tasks introduce significant mutual interference, making receiver designs for uplink ISAC systems both intriguing and challenging.
+In contrast to traditional terrestrial networks that primarily emphasize downlink services, UAVs require sustained uplink transmission for multi-modal sensing data, such as video streams and environmental sampling data, leading to higher uplink data-rate demands.
+The coexistence of these uplink-dominated communication services with continuous target-sensing requirements presents substantial challenges for future ISAC networks.
+Although these S\&C services can be supported by allocating different subcarrier or time-resource blocks, doing so leads to low resource utilization.
+To better exploit spectrum resources for enhanced S\&C performance, particularly for continuous sensing, the uplink ISAC receiver is expected to detect the uplink communication signal while simultaneously estimating target-related parameters from the echoes.
+However, these concurrent S\&C tasks introduce significant mutual interference, making receiver design for uplink ISAC systems both intriguing and challenging.